DISCUS-Library Joint Project

 1. Stemming removes affixes – computationally fast, but the stemmed word doesn’t always have a meaning e.g. anim as the root of animal.
 (But this can still be useful depending on the application)

 2. The lemma of a word is produced by taking into account context and converts the word into its meaningful root.
-This can be computational slower depending on the size of the body of text, but gives a real word as the root.
+This can be computationally slower depending on the size of the body of text, but gives a real word as the root.

 Below we can see the frequency distribution for these two normalisation approaches.